Skip to Main Content

 Will multiple mortgage applications affect my credit score?

-When you apply for a mortgage, the lender pulls your credit report to help in its decision to approve or deny your loan.
-This is considered a “hard” credit check, which can lower your credit score — temporarily, at least.
+When you request a preapproval for a mortgage, the lender pulls your credit report.
+This is considered a “hard” credit check, which can lower your credit score by a small amount, usually five points or less.
 The check stays on your credit report for two years.

 In general, several hard inquiries within a short time frame might make a bigger dent in your score.
-However, credit scoring models take mortgage rate-shopping into account.
-Figuring that you’re only going to get one mortgage and live in a single home, they group multiple inquiries together as one — provided these pulls all take place within a 45-day period.
+However, credit scoring models group multiple mortgage inquiries together as one — provided these pulls all take place within a 45-day period.

-“There will be a record of multiple credit inquiries if you do apply with multiple lenders, but there should be little to no impact on your credit score from those inquiries and it shouldn’t discourage you from speaking with multiple lenders until you find the right fit,” says Anastasio.
+“There will be a record of multiple credit inquiries if you do apply with multiple lenders, but there should be little to no impact on your credit score from those inquiries and it shouldn’t discourage you from speaking with multiple lenders until you find the right fit,” says Lauren Anastasio, a senior certified financial planner with Vanguard.

 Additional reporting by Emma Woodward